Paying forward the gift of education

 “I loved seeing the bulldozer running around, digging and filling,” he says.
 “The contractor was a civil engineering graduate from the University of Sydney.”

 The market garden was a vital source of income for Guy’s parents, Sicilian migrants who grew up during the Great Depression before piecing together enough money to migrate to Australia.
 They quickly established themselves as market gardeners, and Guy spent the formative years of his childhood there.

 Seeing the water from the dam transform the family property into a working farm that could sustain their livelihood instilled Guy with an affinity for water engineering that would serve as inspiration for his future career.

 Guy describes his upbringing as “pretty closed” in the sense that his friendships were very restricted to people his parents knew from Italy or with fellow market gardeners from Greece, Malta or China, who had very similar backgrounds.

-Attending a local school near where he lived, Guy says “at least half if not more of the students there were from migrant families, market gardens, poultry farms, like me.
+Attending a local school near where he lived, Guy says “at least half if not more of the students there were from migrant families, like me.
 They had no expectation of going to university, their parents had no expectation of them going to university.
 So, most of them left in third form or fourth form and went and worked on their parent's farms.”

-“That was the expectation of me too”, Guy says.
-“Because my parents didn't know any different.
-And I don't blame them for it because they had no background in professional education.
+“That was the expectation of me too,” Guy says.
+“My parents didn't know any different.
 They were barely able to finish primary school, because they had to assist their families in earning a living.”